Web3 UX Design: The Top Challenges of UX/UI Design in Blockchain and How to Tackle Them

 What does a blockchain explorer mean for Web3 design?

-Blockchain explorers are very important tools for every decentralised network in Web3.
+Blockchain explorers are essential tools for every decentralized network in Web3.
 They are responsible for all the information and details about the user’s transactions on-chain.
-These tools are also allowing users to retrieve any public data regarding transactions on a blockchain network in real-time.
+These tools also allow users to retrieve any public data regarding transactions on a blockchain network in real-time.

 Because blockchains are public ledgers, any user online is capable of retrieving such data from blockchain explorers as — info about made or pending transactions on-chain, wallet addresses, blocks, gas fees (transaction fees), etc. Users can also get data about smart contracts and nodes.
 Each blockchain always has its own blockchain explorer.